-Figure 9.
-Point evaluation of limit-cycles of the third order PC solution.
+Figure 4.8: Point evaluation of limit-cycles of the 3rd order PC solution.

 The algorithm is applied to a benchmark problem representing a flow around a circular domain subject to a one- and a two-dimensional random input at the inflow boundary condition.
 For both cases excellent convergence results are achieved by employing a third order PC expansion.
 The algorithm itself exhibits an exponential convergence rate.
-Furthermore, the limit-cycles and the period are in very good agreement with deterministic reference solutions.
+Furthermore, the limit-cycles and the period are in very good agreement to deterministic reference solutions.
 However, one must pay attention to the employed order of the PC expansion.
 If a low PC expansion order is used, the solutions also follow a stochastic limit-cycle, but the trajectories are unable to capture the dynamics of the deterministic reference scenario, which requires an increase in the PC expansion order.

 The numerical cost of the algorithm strongly depends on the employed numerical solvers for the solution of the stochastic Navier-Stokes equations, since these need to be solved multiple times during one iteration.
-Machine precision for the first benchmark problem was obtained by the solution of about 230 nonlinear S-SNSE and 75 linearized S-SNSE solves.
+Machine precision for the first benchmark problem was obtained by the solution of about 230 non-linear S-SNSE and 75 linearized S-SNSE solves.
 The growth of the computational cost is exponential with respect to the achieved relative error.
 This is due to the linearization error arising from computing the period update, whose reduction results in a growing number of S-SNSE solves with respect to a prescribed relative error.

-Statistical properties of the random parameters, such as, for example, their mean, their variance, or their probability distribution, could theoretically have an effect on the convergence rate of the algorithm.
+Statistical properties of the random parameters, such as for example their mean, their variance or their probability distribution, could theoretically have an effect on the convergence rate of the algorithm.
 A large stochastic variation in the period, for example, could result in more correction steps necessary for determining the period update.
+Future publications will provide a detailed quantitative analysis on the dependence of the convergence and associated numerical cost of the algorithm with respect to the statistical properties.